Butrint: Archaeological excavations

 The first modern archaeological excavations began in 1928 when the Fascist government of Benito Mussolini's Italy sent an expedition to Butrint.
 The aim was geopolitical rather than scientific, aiming to extend Italian hegemony in the area.
 The leader was an Italian archaeologist, Luigi Maria Ugolini who despite the political aims of his mission was a good archaeologist.
 Ugolini died in 1936, but the excavations continued until 1943 and the Second World War.
 They uncovered the Hellenistic and Roman part of the city including the "Lion Gate" and the "Scaean Gate" (named by Ugolini for the famous gate at Troy mentioned in the Homeric Iliad).

 After the communist government of Enver Hoxha took Albania over in 1944, foreign archaeological missions were banned.
 Albanian archaeologists including Hasan Ceka continued the work.
 Nikita Khrushchev visited the ruins in 1959 and suggested that Hoxha should turn the area into a submarine base.
 The Albanian Institute of Archaeology began larger scale excavations in the 1970s.
 Since 1993 further major excavations have taken place led by the Butrint Foundation in collaboration with the Albanian Institute of Archaeology.
 Recent excavations in the western defences of the city have revealed evidence of the continued use of the walls, implying the continuation of life in the town.
 The walls themselves certainly seem to have burnt down in the 9th century, but were subsequently repaired.

 After the collapse of the communist regime in 1992, the new democratic government planned various major developments at the site.
 The same year remains of Butrint were included in the UNESCO list of World Heritage Sites.
 A major political and economic crisis in 1997 and lobbying stopped the airport plan and UNESCO placed it on the List of World Heritage in Danger because of looting, lack of protection, management and conservation.
 Archaeological missions during 1994–9 uncovered further Roman villas and an early Christian church.

 In 2004, archaeological excavations continued under principal investigator, David R. Hernandez.

+Climate change means that the site, especially the area of the ancient theatre and Roman forum, can sometimes be covered with water, and a new management plan for both the cultural and natural assets has been implemented.

 Directions

 The site of Butrint is accessible from Sarandë, along a road first built in 1959 for a visit by the Soviet leader Nikita Khrushchev.
 This road was upgraded during the summer of 2010.
 The construction was somewhat of an environmental disaster and may yet threaten Butrint's World Heritage Site status.
 The ancient city is becoming a popular tourist destination, attracting day-trippers from the nearby Greek holiday island of Corfu.
-Hydrofoils (30 minutes) and ferries (90 minutes) run daily between the New Port in Corfu Town and Saranda.
-Many visitors from Corfu use chartered coach services to visit Butrint from Sarandë, and additionally, a regular public bus service runs between Sarandë port and Butrint.
-Others arrive from the Qafe Bote border crossing with Greece near Konispol and cross the Vivari Channel by the cable ferry at Butrint.
+Hydrofoils (30 minutes) and ferries (90 minutes) run daily between Corfu and Sarandë.